SuleimanovShakir/SequenceMaster/README.md

 - **FASTQ File Manipulation:** Easily filter FASTQ files depending on quality, sequence length and GC content

-## Getting Started

-To get started with SequenceMaster, visit our [Documentation](https://yourdocumentationlink.com) for detailed usage instructions and examples.

 ## Installation

 To get the tool clone the git repository::